-Atomic structure refers to the structure of atom comprising of a nucleus (center) in which the protons (positively charged) and neutrons (neutral) are present.
-The negatively charged particles called electrons revolve around the center of the nucleus.
+The atomic structure refers to the structure of an atom comprising a nucleus (centre) in which the protons (positively charged) and neutrons (neutral) are present.
+The negatively charged particles called electrons revolve around the centre of the nucleus.

 - Atomic Models

 - Subatomic Particles